librick/blog/content/blog/auto-insurance-discrimination/index.md

 ---
 title: Gender Discrimination in Auto Insurance
 date: "2022-06-02T00:00:00.000Z"
-description: "Why providing your gender for auto insurance violates your civil rights"
+description: "Why providing your gender for auto insurance violates your civil rights."
 ---

 I recently decided to change auto insurance providers.
 As part of getting a quote (in this case, through All State), I was asked to specify my gender.